 This course uses a systems-focused approach to organizational theory, organizational behavior, and health care systems management.
 The course emphasizes organizational and systems principles, theories, and models that guides leadership in quality healthcare improvement and critical systems thinking.
 The course also emphasizes methods that promote health care systems management and effective inter-professional team leadership.
 Students will be asked to analyze a particular healthcare organization and related organizational theories.
+Offered in a distance education format.
 (GR)